Listed buildings in Merseyside

 Grade I, Grade II* and notable Grade II (having a separate Wikipedia entry) listed buildings in the metropolitan boroughs of Knowsley, Liverpool, Sefton, St Helens and Wirral in Merseyside.

-There are over 5000 listed buildings in Merseyside, and approximately half a million in England and Wales.
+There are over 379,000 listed buildings in England and Wales, with 3081 located in Merseyside.
+Forty-three are grade I, 175 are grade II* and 2863 are grade II.

 Knowsley

+There are 105 listed buildings in Knowsley, of which 1 is Grade I and 4 are grade II*.